ShaunakTheHedgehog/slot_free_neural_computation/README.md

 ---

+## Reproducing Our Results

+Below are two sample scripts that document how to train our MHN-Transformer models (as well as the baseline Transformer).
+The first documents how to train a sample MHN-Transformer on the case sequence task; this kind of routine may be used to generate SI Appendix Figs. S8, S9, S11, and S12.
+The second example documents how to conduct a systematic multi-trial training sweep for a given model; this routine can be used to generate Fig. 8 of the main text and SI Appendix Fig. S10.
+These scripts can be executed from within a Python environment.

 ### **Example 1 — Training a Single MHN-Transformer on the Case-Sequence Task**

 This example trains a standalone **OneWinnerMHNLayer** (an MHN-based Transformer block) on the case-sequence prediction task.